 TEACHERS AS WRITERS: Invitational Institute 1 (3 credits)

-In this ten-session seminar, you will develop skills and confidence as a writing teacher as you engage in personal and professional writing.
-You will learn innovative teaching strategies aligned with the Common Core.
-Working with a coach, you will also design a professional development workshop based on what works in your own classroom.
+In this summer session, you will develop new skills and confidence as a writing teacher as you engage in personal and professional writing.
+Working with a mentor, you will also design a professional development workshop based on what works in your classroom.

 TEACHERS AS LEARNERS: Invitational Institute 2 (3 credits)

-In a blended learning format that includes five Saturday sessions and weekly online coursework, you will deepen your understanding of writing instruction and action research methods as you engage in an inquiry process centered around your teaching practice.
-With collegial support, you will plan and lead a literacy workshop for an audience that includes teachers and/or students.
+In this fall course, you will deepen your understanding of writing instruction and action research methods as you engage in an inquiry project focused on your teaching.
+With collegial support, you will plan and lead a writing workshop for teachers and/or students.

 TEACHERS AS LEADERS: Invitational Institute 3 (3 credits)

-In this capstone course that includes five Saturday sessions and weekly online coursework, you will build skills to engage with a variety of school stakeholders as you propose, design, and lead a writing project for your school community and/or the HVWP network.
-In this process, you will practice strategies for documenting and assessing the impact of your leadership.
+In this capstone course, you will build leadership skills to work with school stakeholders as you design and lead a literacy program for your school and/or the HVWP community.
+You will learn and practice new methods of documentation as you assess the impact of your project.